Letter to Residents

 The Commission may use a portion of the discussion meetings for executive sessions as permitted under the Sunshine Act.

 As provided in the Sunshine Act, the public may attend discussion meetings but are not permitted to speak.

-Discussion meetings are scheduled on the 2nd Tuesday and 4th Monday evenings at 6 p.m. and, with appropriate public notice, on the 3rd Monday evening.
+Discussion meetings are scheduled on the 2nd and 4th Tuesday evenings at 6 p.m. and, with appropriate public notice.
 Agendas are available late Friday afternoon on the municipal website.